beatsage/announcements/faq.md

 Can I upload levels created by Beat Sage to beatsaver.com?
 ----------------------------------------------------------

 **UPDATE**: It is now permitted to upload Beat Sage levels to BeatSaver!
-Previously this was not allowed, but we worked with the folks at BeatSaver to make this happen.
 You are encouraged to upload your favorite Beat Sage maps to BeatSaver and share them with others.

 Why doesn't a particular YouTube video work?
 --------------------------------------------